 What Are Brokered Certificates of Deposit (CDs)?

 Brokered CDs, as the name suggests, are brokered.
-It means that somebody (you or your financial advisor, for example) surveys the marketplace to find the best CD rates available.
-Like other CDs, you agree to keep your money in the CD for a specified term, and a bank agrees to pay you a certain amount of interest.
+It means someone (you or your financial adviser, for example) surveys the marketplace to find the best CD rates available.
+You agree to keep your money in the CD for a specified term, and a bank agrees to pay you a certain amount of interest.

 Financial advisors, brokerage houses, financial planners, and financial consultants may offer brokered CDs.
 Simply put, any person who can shop around for securities can probably find you a brokered CD.
 You can also do it yourself at some online investing providers.

-Some intermediaries (like your broker or financial advisor) may charge you a modest transaction fee to buy brokered CDs.
-It may be a ticket-charge that they have to pay for placing your order, and it could be a flat fee (or a fee for each $1,000 you invest).
+Some intermediaries (like your broker or financial adviser) may charge you a modest transaction fee to buy brokered CDs.
+It may be a ticket-charge they have to pay for placing your order, and it could be a flat fee (or a fee for each $1,000 you invest).

 Finally, you may be paying a fee under another arrangement, perhaps based on assets-under-management or a flat-fee agreement.
 If you choose to pay ongoing fees, it should happen only if the CD broker handles all of your rate shopping, research, and renewals for you (or provides other valuable services).

 - Selling at a loss: A significant risk of brokered CDs is market risk, which may come from interest rate risk.
 This is the risk that you’ll sell your CD on the secondary market for less than you paid.
 Ideally, you’ll keep your CDs until maturity and eliminate that risk.
 However, life is uncertain, and you may need to cash out if your plans change.
 CDs can act like bonds: If interest rates rise, buyers in the secondary market may not want to pay face value for an instrument paying a relatively low amount.